 Sources for gathering data, from APIs to repositories to services will be introduced.
 The students will explore different software tools and learn how collect social media data.

 Descriptive Data Visualization of Numerical Data

 Based on data collected and sample data sets, students will learn how to visualize basic distributions and tendencies in data through scatterplots, bar charts, histograms and similar visualization techniques.

 Visualization of Textual Data

-Students will be exposed to methods for extracting information and insights from large volumes of unstructured text through text mining and subsequent visualization, using word clouds and sentiment analysis.
+Students will be exposed to methods for extracting information and insights from large volumes of unstructured text through text mining and subsequent visualization.

 Principles of Social Network Analysis I